In October 2020, the eCommerce world was taken aback when Google announced they would retire the Universal Analytics solution on July 1, 2023.

 First, log in to your Magento Admin and navigate to Content > Design > Configuration.

-Choose the Store View you want to add GA Global Site Tag to and click the Edit button.
+Choose the Store View you want to add the GA Global Site Tag to and click the Edit button.

 Expand the HTML Head section and paste the GA Code you copied into the Scripts and Stylesheets section.